Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Proposed Approach

 \subsection{Efficient Constraint Satisfaction}

-In this section, we propose a novel method to tackle the challenge of satisfying the following physical constraints: \textsc{no-overlap}, which is validated by using convolution operations; \textsc{no-isolation} and \textsc{vertical assemble}, which are satisfied by following the brick assembly formulation with pivot bricks and relative brick positions, presented in~\cite{bbb}.
-By borrowing the concept of constraint satisfaction~\citep{constraintsat}, which is the problem of finding solutions that satisfy a predefined set of constraints, our method is designed to establish an approach to efficient constraint satisfaction for sequential brick assembly.
+We propose a novel method to tackle the challenge of satisfying the following constraints: \textsc{no-overlap}, which is validated by using convolution operations; \textsc{no-isolation} and \textsc{vertical-assemble}, which are satisfied by following the brick assembly formulation with pivot bricks and relative brick positions.
+Borrowing the concept of constraint satisfaction~\citep{constraintsat}, which is the problem of finding solutions that satisfy a predefined set of constraints, our method is designed to establish an approach to efficient constraint satisfaction for sequential brick assembly.

-\subsubsection{Predicting Next Brick Positions}
+\paragraph{Predicting Next Brick Positions.}

-Given a voxel representation of structure at step $t$, which is denoted as $\mathbf{B}_t \in \{0, 1\}^{a \times a \times a}$ where $a$ is the size of 3D space, we first feed the voxel representation $\mathbf{B}_t$ into a U-shaped sparse 3D convolutional neural network, inspired by the reference~\citep{minkowskiengine}: $\mathbf{B}'_t = \textrm{U-Net}(\mathbf{B}_t)$, in order to capture global and local contexts effectively and retain the same dimensionality.
+Given a voxel representation of a structure at step $t$, which is denoted as $\mathbf{B}_t \in \{0, 1\}^{a \times a \times a}$ where $a$ is the size of 3D space, we first feed the voxel representation $\mathbf{B}_t$ into a U-shaped sparse 3D convolutional neural network, inspired by~\citet{minkowskiengine}:

+in order to capture global and local contexts effectively and retain the same dimensionality.
+Due to its pyramidal feature extraction structure, the U-Net extracts robust features understanding multi-dimensional contexts.
+In particular, we validate that the U-Net effectively extracts important contexts and thus improves overall performance compared to other neural networks; see~\Tabref{tab:ablation_arch} for a thorough study on neural architectures.
 Moreover, we expect that our neural network produces a likely complete or potentially next-step 3D structure, which is represented by a probability of voxel occupancy.
-Note that the network parameters in this U-Net are only the learnable component in our framework~\OursAcronym.
-The U-Net gives guidance on natural shapes.
-In this section, we assume that we are given pretrained U-Net, and the training procedure is described in~\Secref{sec:train}.
+Note that the network parameters in this U-Net are the only learnable component in our framework~\OursAcronym.
+In this section, we assume that we are given the pretrained U-Net.